-Three Mo nths Ended Six Mon ths Ended Included in the Condensed Statements of Income: July 2, 2015 June 26, 2014 July 2, 2015 June 26, 2014 Revenue: Beverage concessionaire revenue (included in advertising revenue) (1) \$ 9.0 \$ 9.8 \$ 16.6 \$ 19.2 Advertising inventory revenue (included in advertising revenue) (2) 0.1 0.1 Operating expenses: Theatre access fee (3) 19.2 17.9 36.4 35.3 Purchase of movie tickets and concession products and rental of theatre space (included in selling and marketing costs) (4) 0.3 0.3 0.5 0.5 Purchase of movie tickets and concession products and rental of theatre space (included in other administrative and other costs) 0.1 0.1 , 3.6 2.9 6.8 5.8 Administrative fee - managing member (5) Non-operating expenses: 3.0 2.9 0.8 5.8 Interest income from notes receivable (included in interest income) (6) 0.2 0.3 0.5 0.6
+Three Months Ended Six Months Ended

+Included in the Condensed Consolidated Statements of Income: uly 2, 2015 June 26, 2014 July 2, 2015 June 26, 2014

+Revenue:

+Beverage concessionaire revenue (included in

+advertising revenue) (1) \$ 9.0 \$ 9.8 \$ 16.6 \$ 19.2

+Advertising inventory revenue (included in

+advertising revenue) (2) 0.1 0.1

+Operating expenses:

+Theatre access fee (3) 19.2 17.9 36.4 35.3

+Purchase of movie tickets and concession products and rental of theatre space (included 0.0 0.0 0.5 0.5

+in selling and marketing costs) (4) 0.3 0.3 0.5 0.5

+Purchase of movie tickets and concession products and rental of theatre space (included in other administrative and other costs) 0.1 0.1

+Non-operating expenses:

+Interest income from notes receivable (included in interest income) (5) 0.2 0.3 0.5 0.6

-- (1) For the three and six months ended July 2, 2015 and June 26, 2014, the founding members purchased 60 seconds of on-screen advertising time (with a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a rate specified by the ESA at a 30 second equivalent cost per thousand ("CPM"). - (2) The value of such purchases is calculated by reference to NCM LLC's advertising rate card. - Comprised of payments per theatre attendee and payments per digital screen with respect to the founding member theatres included in the Company's network, including payments for access to higher quality digital cinema equipment. - (4) Used primarily for marketing to NCM LLC's advertising clients. - Pursuant to the Management Services Agreement between NCM, Inc. and NCM LLC, NCM, Inc. provides certain specific management services to NCM LLC, including the services of the President and Chief Executive Officer, President of Sales and Marketing, Interim Co-Chief Financial Officers, Executive Vice President and Chief Operations Officer and Chief Technology Officer and Executive Vice President and General Counsel.
-In exchange for these services, NCM LLC reimburses NCM, Inc. for compensation paid to the officers (including share based compensation) and other expenses of the officers and for certain out-of-pocket costs. - (6) On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
+- (1) For the three and six months ended July 2, 2015 and June 26, 2014, the founding members purchased 60 seconds of on-screen advertising time (with a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a rate specified by the ESA at a 30 second equivalent cost per thousand ("CPM"). - (2) The value of such purchases is calculated by reference to NCM LLC's advertising rate card. - Comprised of payments per theatre attendee and payments per digital screen with respect to the founding member theatres included in the Company's network, including payments for access to higher quality digital cinema equipment. - (4) Used primarily for marketing to NCM LLC's advertising clients. - On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
 In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
 The notes bear interest at a fixed rate of 5.0% per annum, compounded annually.
 Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.

-As of Included in the Condensed Balance Sheets: y 2, 2015 January y 1, 2015 Purchase of movie tickets and concession products (included in Prepaid expenses) (1) \$ 0.4 \$ Current portion of notes receivable - founding members (2) 4.2 4.2 Long-term portion of notes receivable - founding members (2) 16.6 16.6 Interest receivable on notes receivable (included in other current assets) (2) 0.5 Prepaid administrative fees to managing member (3) 0.7 0.7 Common unit adjustments and integration payments, net of amortization (included in intangible assets) (4) 478.6 458.3
+As of Included in the Condensed Consolidated Balance Sheets: July 2, 2015 January 1, 2015 Purchase of movie tickets and concession products (included in Prepaid expenses) (1) \$ 0.4 \$ Current portion of notes receivable - founding members (2) 4.2 4.2 Long-term portion of notes receivable - founding members (2) 16.6 16.6 Interest receivable on notes receivable (included in other current assets) (2) 0.5 Common unit adjustments and integration payments, net of amortization (included in intangible assets) (3) 478.6 458.3 Current payable to founding members under tax receivable agreement (4) 15.4 19.6 Long-term payable to founding members under tax receivable agreement (4) 145.4 146.7